-The leadership talent you’re seeking for your organization’s Chief Growth Officer is highly sought after.
-Given the bold and highly-innovative nature of a successful Chief Growth Officer, the talent in this area is interested in what personal growth opportunities will be available to them.
+The leadership you’re seeking for your organization’s Chief Growth Officer is highly-sought-after talent.
+A successful CGO has a bold and highly-innovative nature.
+As a result, the talent in this area is interested in what personal growth opportunities will be available to them.
 The role of a Chief Growth Officer is a highly-evolving one.
 When searching for your next Chief Growth Officer, consider what opportunities for personal growth are reflected in the role.

 Few C-suite roles are as bold or as risk-taking as the Chief Growth Officer.
 When searching for your next Chief Growth Officer, ask three questions.
 Do you have a workplace culture that is open to innovation?
 Does a candidate’s vision and strategies for growth align with organizational needs?
 What opportunities for personal growth will your CGO have?